FFIEC Guidance on Authentication

 What is the FFIEC Guidance?

-The Federal Financial Institutions Examination Council (FFIEC) recently released the supplement to its "Authentication in an Internet Banking Environment" guidance, which was first issued by the FFIEC in 2005.
-The deadline for meeting the new requirements is now and examinations with the new guideline began in January 2012.
+The Federal Financial Institutions Examination Council (FFIEC) released a supplement to its "Authentication in an Internet Banking Environment" guidance, which was first issued by the FFIEC in 2005.
+The deadline for meeting the new requirements and examinations with the new guidelines began in January 2012.

-These updates of the FFIEC regulations specifically address customer authentication, layered security, and other controls in the growing online environment.
+These updates of the FFIEC guidance specifically address customer authentication, layered security, and other controls in the growing online environment.

 The official guidance highlights the need for: